odelalleau/omegaconf/docs/source/usage.rst

 You can add additional interpolation types using custom resolvers.
-This example creates a resolver that adds 10 to the given value (note the need to specify `args_as_strings=False` when the resolver takes non-string inputs -- this is to preserve backward compatibility with the old behavior where resolver inputs were systematically cast to strings).
+This example creates a resolver that adds 10 to the given value (note the need to specify `args_as_strings=False` when the resolver takes non-string arguments -- this is to preserve backward compatibility with the old behavior where resolver arguments were always given as strings).

 .. doctest::